olabode-famobio/python-file-update/README.md

-# Update a file through a Python algorithm
+# Importing and parsing a text file using python in a security-related scenario
 # Scenario
 You are a security professional working at a health care company.
 As part of your job, you're required to regularly update a file that identifies the employees who can access restricted content.
 The contents of the file are based on who is working with personal patient records.
 Employees are restricted access based on their IP address.
 There is an allow list for IP addresses permitted to sign into the restricted subnetwork.
 There's also a remove list that identifies which employees you must remove from this allow list.